 Dogs aren’t different than us because free radicals can also enter their bodies and cause all kinds of damage.
-And if you’re concerned about your dog’s heart, the company adds taurine to this product, which is critical for the heart function.
+And if you’re concerned about your dog’s heart, the company adds taurine to this product, which is critical for heart function.

 Eukanuba also has a product for large breeds.
 This one is for dogs less than 15 months old.
 So if your Great Dane is still relatively young, you can give him this instead of the previous products.
 It has a range of good nutrients to support every aspect of his health.

-One of the main ingredients is animal protein in which he needs to synthesize tissue for growth.
+One of the main ingredients is an animal protein in which he needs to synthesize tissue for growth.
 This nutrient is also necessary to build muscles.
-Meanwhile, phosphorous and calcium can assure proper functioning of the bones.
+Meanwhile, phosphorous and calcium can assure the proper functioning of the bones.
 And if you plan on training your puppy, he will benefit from the DHA content.

-Training a dog can be a real challenge especially when it’s a breed known for his stubborn behavior.
+Training a dog can be a real challenge especially when it’s a breed known for its stubborn behavior.
 Luckily, the Great Dane is very intelligent.
 So apart from proper training, you can provide him with nutrients to help boost cognitive skills.

 4. Natural Balance L.I.D.
 Limited Ingredient Diets Large Breed Bites Dry Dog Food, Lamb Meal & Brown Rice